 Make your food and beverages from local ingredients.
 Buying local supports the Southern California economy and reduces emissions and packaging needed for transporting products from a greater distance.
 Worried, you’ll miss your brew?
 Los Angeles has a number of local breweries who may be able to package a tasty beverage in bulk for you to enjoy.

 Take the train, bus or carpool.
-The new Expo Line has three stops adjacent to campus and two that are next to Expo Park.
+The Metro E (Expo) Line has three stops adjacent to campus and two that are next to Expo Park.
 Plan your trip.
 Reducing the number of vehicles that come to campus and the Coliseum on game day reduces congestion and air pollution, optimizing Trojan lung capacity (for playing or cheering).
 Worried about lugging stuff on the train?
-Rethink what you need: Bring recyclable containers for drinks, food in compostable containers (paper), pick a shady spot to enjoy your tailgate and roll up blankets to bring with you in your bag.
+Rethink what you need: bring recyclable containers for drinks, food in compostable containers (paper), pick a shady spot to enjoy your tailgate and roll up blankets to bring with you in your bag.